 That was over thirty years ago, and I still recall it as one of the most stunning images I have ever seen on screen.
 That scene drove home the horror of the war and how those two previously sheltered women had changed in a far better way than the novel had.

 On the other hand, the very last scene of the movie felt all wrong to me.
-In the novel, Rhett is developed as loving Scarlett deeply, being willing to wait for, endure anything for her, do anything for her.
-Until the very end when he is simply broken by her constant rejection.
+In the novel, Rhett is developed as loving Scarlett deeply, being willing to wait for, endure anything for her, do anything for her–until the very end when he is simply broken by her constant rejection.
 He isn’t angry.
 He is simply too tired to fight for her any longer.
-His famous last line in the novel is simply, “My dear, I don’t give a damn” after she tells him that she has discovered that she actually loves him; he’s just too tired to care any longer.
+His famous last line in the novel is simply a weary, “My dear, I don’t give a damn” after she tells him that she has discovered that she actually loves him; he’s just too tired to care any longer.
 In the movie, he rather sarcastically says, “Frankly my dear, I don’t give a damn” as if he’s won a contest.
 To me, that rather said that the director never understood the dynamic between Rhett and Scarlett.

 Now it’s your turn.
 Tell me about a movie version of a book you’ve read.
 It doesn’t have to a movie that you felt did not live up to the book.
 Many movies do add much to their books.

 - Only three people can do a single written work, so check the comments; it’s first come-first serve.

 - The final due date is September 7, 2017.
 Absolutely no comments posted after that date will count.